-Our family have just returned from spending a week staying at the Ramada Port Douglas (QLD) resort, over the Easter break.
+Our family have just returned from spending a week staying at Club Wyndham Port Douglas, over the Easter break.

 When walking through the resort, one is overwhelmed by the artificial river system that extends from the foyer to the swimming pool at the rear.
 Complete with cascading falls, tropical plants, yabbies’ , small fish, frogs, tadpoles, and barramundi.
 Walking towards the pool, one can’t help thinking that they are walking through a tropical rainforest river oasis, instead of a resort.
 The resort pool is set out to represent a rainforest swimming hole, complete with pool side restaurant.
 Guests can also take a seat in the pool and enjoy a cocktail from the poolside bar.
 With such great service, lovely accommodation, a rainforest feel, guests could spend their entire holiday without leaving the resort.

 The owner update was extremely informative and my wife and I received a thorough explanation on how to use the Wyndham travel agents (Travel Club by Wyndham) and website to make the most of our vacation credits.
 At the same time, our children were kept entertained watching TV, playing games and colouring.